If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 The crawler bots will be alerted that the content you’re currently writing has a connection with other posts or pages.
 But it has to be relevant, again these bots are not stupid so arbitrary links will do no good.

-4. Grab tasty backlinks
+4. Grab tasty backlinks.

 I’m talking about getting a link to your site from a big-hitting website, one that gets loads of quality traffic.

-But avoid those sites that are spammy, you want a high-end backlink that will bring all the boys to your yard
+But avoid those sites that are spammy, you want a high-end backlink that will bring all the boys to your yard.

-Backlinking is time-consuming.
-There are several methods to getting them, for example, the broken link method.
-If you want to know more, click here.
 You can search on the web for sites that are looking for guest bloggers and contributors but not all of them will be free.

-You should aim should always be to produce really great content, the kind that shows expertise, authority, and trust.
+Always produce really great content, the kind that shows expertise, authority, and trust.
 That way people will gladly share your blogs and articles and refer back to your website.

-5. Use clear permalink structures
+5. Use clear permalink structures.

 Those are the permanent links to each one of your site pages.

 They need to be simple and easy to understand and again, relevant to the content.
-You want to pay close attention to your blog post pages – check out the wording in the URL:
+You want to pay close attention to your blog post pages, check out the wording in the URL:

 Notice how the above example has a clear title, you can understand what the post is about.

-6. Know your keywords and long-tail keywords
+6. Know your keywords and long-tail keywords.

 These are the words you want your site to be found for but also the terms you want your blog posts to be found for.